Hero shooter: Mainstream popularity (2016–present)

 The subgenre had a substantial rise in popularity with the announcement of Battleborn and Overwatch in 2014, with both games later releasing nearly at the same time in 2016.
 Battleborn, by Gearbox Software, was the first game to use "hero shooter" in their press material in September 2014.
 Gearbox made the comparison of Battleborn as a hero shooter to how their Borderlands games were "shooter-looters".
 Gearbox considered a hero shooter, distinct from MOBAs as it was a first-person shooter first and foremost, but similar to "character-centric games [and] fighting games, hence the ‘hero’ in hero-shooter".
 Overwatch, announced by Blizzard Entertainment a few months after Battleborns announcement, was heavily inspired by Team Fortress 2 and MOBAs.
 Overwatch had evolved out from Blizzard's cancelled Titan, a class-based team shooter which the team had devised a large number of classes, which had caused scope creep and led Blizzard to cancel the project and cut the team.
 To save what they could, the remaining developers revised the classes into individual heroes with detailed backstories and personalities to make a team-focused hero shooter.
 Overwatch proved more popular of the two games, and by January 2021, Gearbox opted to shutter Battleborns servers.
 The rise in popularity of Overwatch was followed by a flood of similar games like LawBreakers (2017) and Gigantic (2017).
 The popularity of hero shooters also caused existing games that had used roles but without specific characterization, such as Call of Duty and Battlefield, to incorporate designed characters and narratives into their games.

-Modern popular hero shooters include Overwatch (2016), Apex Legends (2019), Valorant (2020), and Marvel Rivals (2024).
+Modern popular hero shooters include Overwatch (2016), Paladins (2018) and Marvel Rivals (2024).
+Other games expand on the hero shooter with other gameplay facets, such as Valorant (2020) that includes tactical elements, and Apex Legends which is a battle royale game using heroes.

+Not all hero shooters are successful, as the market had become saturated, particularly with live service features.
+Concord, developed by Firewalk Studios and published by Sony, was released in August 2024, but within two weeks, Sony delisted the game, refunding those that purchased it, and discontinued further development on it.
+Besides its lack-luster heroes, Concord was considered a failure due to a combination of a flooded market for live-service games and a lack of interesting characters or lore with Concord, leading to low sales and player counts.
+Similarly, Highguard, developed and published by Wildlight Entertainment, was released in January 2026, but shut down in March 2026 due to a rapid drop in player count and criticism on the lackluster gameplay.

+Overwatch 2, which replaced the original Overwatch in 2023, had also seen criticism from players due to changes made between it and the original Overwatch, and also faced competition from Marvel Rivals.
+In February 2026, Blizzard Entertainment announced a major revamping of their approach to the game, rebranding Overwatch 2 as just Overwatch and making changes to appeal more to players, which lead to a significant boost in player counts in the weeks that followed.